xplorer²

 When you copy in backup mode, only files that were copied are logged (newer and modified) — there are usually fewer of them in large backups.

-To make sure you get a chance to see the log after the end of the transfers, tick the option "Keep progress window open..."
+To make sure you get a chance to see the log after the end of the transfers, tick the option "Retain window" so that the progress window won't close automatically.

 error log